n0m4de/docker-pysogs-opengroup/README.md

 # PySogs on Docker
 Try to make a usable-ready container..
 Need help.

-I think problem from port management
+If i connect on public_ip from other device, I have an "Internal Server Error" o my broser I think problem from port management

 ## About